Maaack/Godot-Game-Template/addons/maaacks_game_template/README.md

 ## Usage

-Changes can be made directly to scenes and scripts outside of `addons/`.

-A copy of the `examples/` directory is made outside of `addons/` when the plugin is enabled for the first time.
-However, if this is skipped, it is recommended developers inherit from scenes they want to use, and save the inherited scene outside of `addons/`.
-This avoids changes getting lost either from the package updating, or because of a `.gitignore`.

 ### New Project
 These instructions assume starting with the entire contents of the project folder.
 This will be the case when cloning the repo, or starting from the *template* version in the Godot Asset Library.